TOKYO

 BAKERY

-There is a bakery passing by the Wuqiaoqiao subway station.
-When the queue is long, there are more than twenty people waiting, and the child likes it very much
+There is a bakery passing by the Azuma bashi subway station.
+When the queue is long, there are more than twenty people waiting, and my daughter liked it very much.
+We nearly visit the bakery every day for breakfast, What I wasn’t used to at first was that after shopping, I had to go back to my accommodation to eat before taking the tram out to play.

 SHOPPING